riganti/dotvvm-docs/Controls/bootstrap4/DateTimePickerFormGroup/sample1/sample.md

 ## Sample 1: Basic Usage

 The `DateTimePickerFormGroup` control has the `SelectedDate` property for storing the datetime the user has selected.
-It needs to be binded to a property in the viewmodel.
+It needs to be bound to a property in the viewmodel.

 The `LabelText` property is used to set the label of the `DateTimePickerFormGroup` control.